SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Jeffrey-Paul.md

 ___

 #### Final Evaluation
 Add finishing touches to the aforementioned deliverables and deliver the entire package ready to be used with SunPy.
+Work for the project would not stop here as I shall continue contributing to it and maintaining it as an when it is required.
 ___